 - for 2014 – under s 97 of the ITAA 1936 to the 4 adult primary beneficiaries assessing each for 20% of the estimated trust net income.
 This is as default beneficiaries.
 This is on the basis that Deeds of Disclaimer signed in November 2015 for the 2014 income year (the second disclaimers) are ineffective.
 Further Deeds of Disclaimer are signed in September and October 2016 for all entitlements from the trust (the third disclaimers).

-As the ATO at first accepts the first disclaimers.
-The second disclaimers are in the same terms as the first ones.
+At first, the ATO accepts the first disclaimers.
+The second disclaimers are in the same terms as the first one.
 The third disclaimers are signed as a result of the ATO stating the second ones are ineffective.

 In the first instance, it seems that the first and second disclaimers fail to disclaim all of those entitlements within a reasonable time, or at all.
 As a result, the lower court states that the disclaimers are ineffective.
 The third disclaimers are also ineffective.
 This is because of the implicit acceptance of the gift by virtue of the terms of the Whitby Trust Deed through a failure to disclaim it in its entirety.
-Further, there was delay from the time of initial awareness of the entitlement that precluded later disclaimer (see 2020 WTB 1 ).
+Further, there is a delay from the time of initial awareness of the entitlement that precluded a later disclaimer.